-Similarly the US based company, Exide Technologies claimed the ownership on two grounds:
+Similarly the US-based company, Exide Technologies claimed the ownership on two grounds:

-- It is the parent company (US based ESBC) of the former transferor-company (UK based CESCO) which owned the trademark ‘EXIDE’ and thus only Exide Technologies have the exclusive right of the ownership of the trademark ‘EXIDE’ even in India.
+- It is the parent company (US-based ESBC) of the former transferor-company (UK-based CESCO) which owned the trademark ‘EXIDE’ and thus only Exide Technologies have the exclusive right of the ownership of the trademark ‘EXIDE’ even in India.

 - The trademark ‘EXIDE’ is registered in its name in about 130 countries and thus it is the worldwide owner of the trademark.
 As the company has a transnational existence, it is the real owner of the trademark ‘EXIDE’ even in India.

 In the present case, the concept of prior use was applied, which implied that the plaintiff company was using the trademark by selling batteries under the name ‘EXIDE’ in India.
-The defendant claimed that it was the owner of the trademark in India as well because it was the parent company of the transferor-company from which the plaintiff acquired the trademark ‘EXIDE’ and the defendant pleaded that it had not abandoned its right by not using the trademark in India and instead didn’t use the trademark in India for long period of time because of some ‘special circumstances’.
-The court did not accept the Defendant’s plea as it failed to show any ‘special circumstances’ for not using the mark over such sufficiently long period of time in India.
+The defendant claimed that it was the owner of the trademark in India as well because it was the parent company of the transferor-company from which the plaintiff acquired the trademark ‘EXIDE’ and the defendant pleaded that it had not abandoned its right by not using the trademark in India and instead didn’t use the trademark in India for a long period of time because of some special circumstances.
+The court did not accept Defendant’s plea as it failed to show any ‘special circumstances’ for not using the mark over such a sufficiently long period of time in India.
 The result was that the court accepted the fact that the transferor-company was manufacturing batteries under the name ‘EXIDE’ in India from around 1960 from which the plaintiff company got the trademark assigned.
-Thus automatically, as far as India is concerned, the plaintiff and their predecessors are the prior user of the trademark ‘EXIDE’.
+Thus automatically, as far as India is concerned, the plaintiff and their predecessors are the prior users of the trademark ‘EXIDE’.

-The Delhi High Court in 2012 through Valmiki Mehta, J. restrained Exide US from using the Exide mark in India and held the plaintiff as the legitimate user and owner of the mark in India due to its prior use by plaintiff.
+The Delhi High Court in 2012 through Valmiki Mehta, J. restrained Exide US from using the Exide mark in India and held the plaintiff as the legitimate user and owner of the mark in India due to its prior use by the plaintiff.
 Both, infringement and passing off by US Company Exide Technologies were confirmed by the court.
-The Defendant’s plea of non-use of trademark in India due to special circumstances was also rejected as Court observed that the Defendant failed to establish any special circumstances.
+Defendant’s plea of non-use of the trademark in India due to special circumstances was also rejected as the Court observed that Defendant failed to establish any special circumstances.

-However, the case came up as an appeal to the Division Bench of Delhi High Court which considered both the issues, the prior use of the trademark by Exide Industries and whether Exide Technologies is liable for the infringement and passing off.
-Relying on the landmark Supreme Court judgement like Cadila Healthcare, Dyechem v Cadbury and Durga Das Sharma v Navratan Pharmaceutical laboratories, the court inferred that passing off and infringement are both different concepts wherein, an impression of deception or confusion relating to the manufacture or origin of the goods is created in the minds of the buyers.
-Court observed that the trademark ‘Exide’ used by both the parties is identical, and both were genuine users of the mark.
-The judgement of the court was quite inventive and only one of its kind wherein the court outlined that US based Company was kept out of the Indian market due to trade restrictions but however on record of evidence Exide Batteries manufactured by Exide US was substantially known in India as well.
+However, the case came up as an appeal to the Division Bench of Delhi High Court which considered both the issues, the prior use of the trademark by Exide Industries, and whether Exide Technologies is liable for the infringement and passing off.
+Relying on the landmark Supreme Court judgment like Cadila Healthcare, Dyechem v Cadbury and Durga Das Sharma v Navratan Pharmaceutical laboratories, the court inferred that passing off and infringement are both different concepts wherein, an impression of deception or confusion relating to the manufacture or origin of the goods is created in the minds of the buyers.
+The court observed that the trademark ‘Exide’ used by both parties is identical, and both were genuine users of the mark.
+The judgment of the court was quite inventive and only one of its kind wherein the court outlined that US-based Company was kept out of the Indian market due to trade restrictions but however on record of evidence Exide Batteries manufactured by Exide US was substantially known in India as well.
 Another point that the Court illustrated was that though, through an assignment deed, the mark was assigned to Exide India, yet the goodwill in the mark was retained by Exide US because the agreement did not specifically transfer the goodwill.
-Thus, the transnational reputation was highlighted and the court allowed Exide US to be in possession of the goodwill of the trademark ‘EXIDE’ despite of transfer of rights of ownership of the trademark.
-At the end, the court confirmed that there was no circumstance of passing off or infringement by the Exide US as it had legitimate rights to the mark.
+Thus, the transnational reputation was highlighted and the court allowed Exide US to be in possession of the goodwill of the trademark ‘EXIDE’ despite the transfer of rights of ownership of the trademark.
+In the end, the court confirmed that there was no circumstance of passing off or infringement by the Exide US as it had legitimate rights to the mark.
 The court termed the use of the mark by Exide Technologies as “bona fide and legitimately concurrent”.
 Moreover, the counterclaim against Exide India was not maintainable since they were the registered owners of the mark in India.

 Present scenario and analysis:

-However, out of the court settlement by the parties clearly marked an end to the hopeful jurisprudence in cases of use of identical trademark by different commercial proprietors in different jurisdictions.
+However, out of the court settlement by the parties clearly marked an end to the hopeful jurisprudence in cases of use of the identical trademark by different commercial proprietors in different jurisdictions.
 The parties mutually agreed subject to certain terms and conditions to fully and finally settle all disputes and their rights and obligations with respect to the mark in the way set out in the agreement.
-As a result of the settlement, the Supreme Court disposed off the case without a proper jurisprudence on the issue.
+As a result of the settlement, the Supreme Court disposed of the case without a proper jurisprudence on the issue.